Full-Cycle Implementation of Women, Peace and Security

 - Media and WPS competitions, to create incentives and recognize the gender-responsive coverage of issues related to peace and security.

-GNWP has trained local and national journalists and media practitioners in Iraq, DRC, Nigeria, Ukraine, Colombia, and the Philippines on WPS, YPS, and gender-sensitive reporting.
+GNWP has trained local and national journalists and media practitioners in Armenia, Colombia, the Democratic Republic of Congo, Georgia, Iraq, Kenya, Moldova, Nigeria, the Philippines, and Ukraine on WPS, YPS, and gender-sensitive reporting.
 As part of the training, the journalists discuss basic concepts of gender equality, learn about the key components of WPS resolutions, analyse the content of major national media through a gender lens, and gain skills to produce more gender-responsive and conflict-sensitive content.
 This enables journalists to report about the status of implementation of NAPs and help hold governments accountable to their obligations.

 In the follow-up to the training, the journalists propose concrete actions necessary to strengthen the role of media in implementing WPS.
 These actions become a foundation for a Media and WPS strategy.
 In Iraq, the strategy was developed in cooperation with the Cross-Sectoral Task Force responsible for NAP development, and included as an official annex to the NAP.